ValbertoFeitosa/machine-learning-school-dropout/README.md

 This repository presents a Machine Learning study for predicting student failure in first-semester Mathematics as an early indicator of school dropout risk.

-The project applies data preprocessing, class balancing (SMOTE), feature selection and supervised learning algorithms to identify students at higher academic risk, supporting evidence-based educational decision making.
+The project applies data preprocessing, class balancing (SMOTE), feature selection and supervised learning algorithms to identify students at higher academic risk, supporting evidence-based educational decision-making.

-The repository documents a peer-reviewed scientific publication published in **Research, Society and Development (2025)**.
+This repository documents a peer-reviewed scientific publication published in **Research, Society and Development (2025)**.

 ---